 - TMB disciplines 62 physicians at March meeting.
 TMB press release, March 22, 2016.

 - TMB disciplines 78 physicians at June meeting, adopts rule changes.
 TMB press release, June 27, 2016.

 - Chiropractor ordered not to practice after felony arrest.
-Board of Chiropractic Examiners news release, Aug 4, 2016.
+California Board of Chiropractic Examiners news release, Aug 4, 2016.

 - Ming K. Call Kurtis Investigates: TV doctor arrested for practicing medicine without a license.
 CBS Sacramento, Aug 25, 2016.